valhuber/python-rules/README.md

 ### Rules vs. Code
-For most transaction-oriented database applications, backend database logic is a substantial portion of the effort, typically nearly half.
+For most transaction-oriented database applications, backend database logic is a substantial portion of the effort.
 It includes _multi-table_ derivation and constraint logic, and actions such as sending mail or messages.

 Such backend logic is typically coded in `before_flush` events, or database triggers and/or stored procedures.

-The prevailing assumption is that such *domain-specific logic must surely be domain-specfic code.*  This project introduces a _declarative
+The prevailing assumption is that such *domain-specific logic must surely be domain-specfic code.*

+The problem is that this is a lot of code.
+Often nearly half the effort for a transactional database-oriented systems, it is time-consuming, complex and error-prone.

+This project introduces a _declarative
 alternative_: you specify a set of **_spreadsheet-like rules,_** which are then executed by a login engine operating as a plugin to sqlalchemy.